CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 test and the Two-Stage test described in the previous section are provided in :cite:`Hunke18`.

-.. _CodeCompliance:
+.. _CodeValidation:

-Code Compliance Testing Procedure
+Code Validation Testing Procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The CICE code compliance test is performed by running a python script
+The CICE code validation (QC) test is performed by running a python script
 (**configurations/scripts/tests/QC/cice.t-test.py**).
 In order to run the script, the following requirements must be met: